chaotic-cx/chaotic-manager/README.md

 The following things are to note:

-- `PACKAGE_REPOS`, `PACKAGE_TARGET_REPOS` and `PACKAGE_REPOS_NOTIFIERS` are JSON values and need to be valid JSON in order to be processed.
+- `PACKAGE_REPOS`, `PACKAGE_TARGET_REPOS`, and `PACKAGE_REPOS_NOTIFIERS` are JSON values and need to be valid JSON to be processed.
 - The above setup assumes the docker-compose.yml to be present in `var/awesome-repo`.
 - `LOGS_URL` needs to match the address which the reverse proxy publishes `--web-port 8080` to the outside world.
 - `REPO_PATH` is the path of the repository _on the Docker host_.
 The same path must be mapped to `/repo_root` inside the container via volumes.
 - `/app/sshkey` is assumed to be the private SSH key
-- Ports don't have to explicitly exposed if using an Nginx Docker container, in this setup however, our Nginx and Redis instance are present on the host system.
+- Ports don't have to be explicitly exposed if using a Nginx Docker container, in this setup however, our Nginx and Redis instances are present on the host system.
-- `PACKAGE_REPOS_NOTIFIERS` and `TELEGRAM_*` variables are optional but provide additional functionality of they are set.
+- `PACKAGE_REPOS_NOTIFIERS` and `TELEGRAM_*` variables are optional but provide additional functionality if they are set.
-- `DATABASE_HOST` refers to the address published to the outside world, e.g. for additional builders an other servers.
+- `DATABASE_HOST` refers to the address published to the outside world, e.g. for additional builders and other servers.

-#### Examplary Builder instance setup
+#### Exemplary Builder instance setup

 ```yaml
 ---